uppsala-makerspace/loerdagskurser/docs/reflektioner/20251206_richel/README.md

   how many people paid for the course the last half year
     - Contacted person on 2025-12-14

+Additionally, Uppsala Kommun donated 250k kroner to UMS, largely to the LK.
+Below the relevant snippet from the UMS Newsletter:

+> Uppsala Municipality has granted our association an operating grant of SEK
+> 250,000 for children's and young people's free time for 2026.
+> The support depends largely on our Saturday courses,
+> where there are many children.
+> The municipality also takes into account that children and young people
+> under 26 are members of our association and enjoy the workshops
+> to work on their own projects.

+With that donation, I think we cannot be in the negative whatever I would do :-)

 ## Evaluation results

 New is that also parents were allowed to fill in suggestions: